expra-frankfurt/wise25/lecture/content/intro_content.md

-# Introduction to psychological reseach
+# Introduction to psychological research

 ## Topics